magento/merchdocs/src/marketing/gift-registry-information.md

 |Shipping Address|The Shipping Address section shows where gifts are to be sent, and includes the information a carrier needs to deliver the package.|

 {:.bs-callout-info}
-When a gift registry is inactivated, the registry can't be searched or linked to.
-Also, if the registry is reactivated, links remain broken.
+When a gift registry is inactivated, searching and linking does not function for the registry.
+If the registry is later reactivated, links remain broken.